A land of monotone plenty: Abstract

 A fundamental concept in optimal transport is $c$-cyclical monotonicity: it allows to link the optimality of transport plans to the geometry of their support sets.
 Recently, related concepts have been successfully applied in the multi-marginal version of the transport problem as well as in the martingale transport problem which arises from model-independent finance.

-We establish a unifying concept of \emph{$c$-monotonicity / finitistic optimality} which describes the geometric structure of optimizers of a generalized moment problem (GMP).
-This allows us to strengthen known results in martingale optimal transport and the infinitely marginal case of the optimal transport problem.
+We establish a unifying concept of \emph{$c$-monotonicity / finitistic optimality} which describes the geometric structure of optimizers of a generalized moment problem.
+This allows us to strengthen known results in optimal martingale transport and for a transport problem with a continuum of marginals.

-If the optimization problem can be formulated as a multi-marginal transport problem our contribution is parallel to a recent result of Zaev.
+If the optimization problem can be formulated as a multi-marginal transport problem, potentially with additional linear constraints, our contribution is parallel to a recent result of Zaev.